tilgovi/awsadvent-coreos-kubernetes/index.md

 like moving chess pieces on a board (not repainting the scene by hand).

-# Personal Plug (If that's OK)
+# Personal Plug

 I'm looking for contract work to fill the gaps next year.
-You might need help with Amazon (I've been at it since 2007), Virtualization or DevOps.
-I also love programming & new start-ups.
-I currently use Haskell & Purescript.
+You might need help with Amazon (I've using AWS FT since 2007), Virtualization or DevOps.
+I also like programming & new start-ups.
+I prefer to program in Haskell & Purescript.
 I'm actively using Purescript with Amazon's JS SDK (& soon with AWS Lambda).
 If you need the help, let's work it out.
+I'm @dysinger on twitter, dysinger on IRC or send e-mail to tim on the domain dysinger.net

 P.S.
 You should really learn Haskell. :)